farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 ## UCTE implementation {#ucte}
 A common UCTE interface [UcteCracCreationContext](https://github.com/farao-community/farao-core/blob/master/data/crac-creation/crac-creator-api/src/main/java/com/farao_community/farao/data/crac_creation/creator/api/std_creation_context/UcteCracCreationContext.java) has been defined in order to collect the common fields a CracCreationContext implementation should hold when created using a **UCTE** network.
-Of course, as all CRAC formats use UCTE convention, so not all CRAC formats can implement this UCTE interface.
+Of course, not all CRAC formats use UCTE convention, so not all CRAC formats can implement this UCTE interface.
-Actually, this interface is implemented by [FlowBasedConstraint](fbconstraint.md) and [CSE](cse.md) crac creators.
+Currently, this interface is implemented by [FlowBasedConstraint](fbconstraint.md) and [CSE](cse.md) crac creators.
 It has all the [non-specific](#non-specific) features, plus the following.

 ### Branch CNEC creation contexts {#ucte-branch-cnec-context}